By Eric McLamb

 But this one is very different.
 Health officials call it SARS-CoV-2 which causes the deadly COVID-19 disease that swarmed to virtually every human habitation in a matter of weeks.
 It’s a human-targeted invasion by a living organism approximately 50-200 nanometers in size (a nanometer is one-billionth of a meter) that spread to humans from a yet undetermined living animal source.

-Like humans and any other living organism, the virus’ sole objective is to live and multiply.
+Like humans and any other living organism, the virus’ sole objective has been and continues to be to live and multiply.
 It’s a natural life form in our global environment, and it latches onto human beings to ensure its growth and survival.
-It grew and multiplied unabated and was largely disregarded until it was too late to thwart or at least blunt the pandemic.
+It grew and multiplied unabated and was largely disregarded until it was too late to thwart or at least blunt the pandemic of 2020-2021.

 Not knowing how to live the lives modern humans had created for themselves over the last 300,000 years, people worldwide had to hide indoors and separate themselves from each other – lest the virus invades our bodies – until the virus can die out or we beat it… if we can.